DCBIA-OrthoLab/SlicerAutomatedDentalTools/README.md

 - The "Prediction ID" field is for the user to choose what will appear on the output file name. ("Pred" by default)

-Additionally, the following modules are implemented as python scripted command-line (CLI) modules and used internally by the modules described above.
+Additionally, the following modules are implemented as python scripted command-line (CLI) modules available in the `Automated Dental Tools.Advanced`  module category and are used internally by the modules described above.

 | Name | Description |
 |------|-------------|